Current Development Status (30th March 2017)

-17 AXIOM Beta developer kits have been shipped.
+18 AXIOM Beta developer kits have been shipped.
 More are being manufactured.
-The summer has been a bit slower as people were on vacation or bigger work assignments abroad but now we are back and rolling again.
-Our main focus is now to increase speed of our electronics production by using more automated workflows (currently we build everything 100% manually - by hand and one Beta has over 500 individual components to be placed) at our assembly facility/office Amescon.
-We are also building machines that help us build or test the AXIOM Beta hardware quicker like the open hardware flying probe tester or a machine that cleans residue from the soldering process off a finished PCBs.
+Our main focus is now to increase speed of our electronics production by using more automated workflows with pick and place machines (currently we build everything 100% manually - by hand and one Beta has over 500 individual components to be placed) at our assembly facility/office Amescon.
+New hardware modules and shields are in development.
+Team Talk 13 shoot will be scheduled soon.
+We started holding public IRC team meetings with a 2-3 weeks frequency on IRC.

 The skeleton enclosure is the first mechanical design of the AXIOM Beta enclosure and especially intended for early adopters and developers as it does not actually enclose the hardware but rather hold it together.
 That way developers can easily access the hardware without disassembling it.
 The skeleton is milled from aluminum and coated in black.
 Since the hardware is fully exposed it is not suitable for outdoor operation.